On Exotic Materials in 3D Linear Elasticity with High Symmetry Classes: Introduction and motivation

-The last question concerns the determination of meso-structure producing the overall exotic elasticity.
+The last question concerns the determination of mesostructure producing the overall exotic elasticity.
 It is still open and very important for practical applications.
 While this question has been raised and resolved in $\RR^2$, its extension to $\RR^3$ presents inherently greater challenges and requires a dedicated treatment, which lies beyond the scope of the present paper.
+These points will be addressed in a companion paper.
 However, the theoretical framework developed here provides an algebraic formulation of conditions that various exotic elastic materials satisfy.
 These results are therefore essential for formulating cost functions associated with multi-scale topology optimization problems.

 However, we did not address the fundamental question of whether the proposed exotic elasticity tensors are actually realizable.
 From a theoretical standpoint, this issue was investigated in \citep{Camar-Eddine2003} in which the authors shown that any elasticity tensor can be obtained by homogenisation.
 Nevertheless, this result must be nuanced in light of recent findings by Djourachkovitch et al. who evidenced that the set of effective elasticity tensors reachable from a two-phase material is a strict subset of $\Ela$.
 Such subset was qualified as \textit{feasible elasticity tensors} \citep{djourachkovitch2023data}.
 At first sight, these results may seem to be in contradiction.
 However, while Djourachkovitch's findings pertain to a specific class of meso-structures, namely, two-phase materials, Camar-Eddine's theorem is more general, as it imposes no restrictions on the nature of the meso-structure.
 Consequently, although any exotic elasticity tensor can theoretically be realized, what remains unknown in each particular case is the nature of the required microstructure.